 Vehicular use area (VUA) means any paved area, which is not exclusive to pedestrian use, containing more than eighteen hundred (1,800) square feet of area or used by five (5) or more of any type of vehicle; whether moving or at rest, including, but not limited to, parking lots; loading and unloading areas; drive-through or drive-up window facilities; and sales and service areas.
 A driveway is considered part of a vehicular use area when adjacent to public streets or other vehicular use elements.
 Intervening curbs, sidewalks, or landscaping strips, etc., do not eliminate adjacency of VUA.

 ARTICLE 6 - AMENDMENTS

 Sec.
-6-2. - Application for zoning ordinance text amendment.
+6-1. - Application for Zoning Map Amendment.